 Two guides have been produced byDPaW, with financial support from ExxonMobil Australia, to provide information about Western Australia’s significant or threatened animals, including how to report marine animals in distress, and how to assist DPaW by reporting sightings of these marine animals.

-The Western Australian Oiled Wildlife Response Plan (WAOWRP) was released on 08/09/2014 as working document for six months prior to a review of the document.
-The WAOWRP is a joint plan produced by the Department of Parks and Wildlife (Parks and Wildlife) and AMOSC on behalf of the petroleum industry.
-It provides a guidance to all Oiled Wildlife Response in state waters and can be used as guidance for commonwealth waters surrounding WA for both Parks and Wildlife and petroleum titleholders.
+The Western Australian Oiled Wildlife Response Plan (WAOWRP) and the Pilbara Region Oiled Wildlife Response Plan (PROWRP) were released on 08/09/2014 and 27/10/2014 respectively as working documents for six months prior to a review of the documents.
+The WAOWRP and PROWRP are joint plans produced by the Department of Parks and Wildlife (Parks and Wildlife) and the Australian Marine Oil Spill Centre (AMOSC) on behalf of the petroleum industry.
+These plans provide guidance to all Oiled Wildlife Response in state waters and can be used as guidance for commonwealth waters surrounding WA for both Parks and Wildlife and petroleum titleholders.